 ARTIST STATEMENT

-In my multidisciplinary practice, I am drawn to threatened habitats that are in the midst of cataclysmic change.
-My projects have taken me to flooded shorelines in Manitoba, rising sea levels in Miami, shifting tides on Ireland’s north coast, and bog wetlands in Canada and Sweden.
+I am drawn to environments that are in the midst of cataclysmic change.
+My long term focus has been on the places where water meets dry land.
+Over the past decade, I have engaged with the shifting tide on Ireland’s coast, the rising sea level in Miami, flooded shorelines of Manitoba, and peat bog wetlands in Canada and Sweden.
 Most often, I carry out my work and research in natural environments where unpredictable weather and ecological surprises challenge me to adapt my studio production to biological processes.

-I use photographic materials in collaboration with natural forces to collect impressions from the passage of time, light and weather.
-For example, I wove giant photographs into an abandoned grain shed, embedded light-sensitive paper in a stone beach, and submerged 16mm film in algae as witness to the effects of climate on the ecosystem.
-This allows me to communicate with the environment in an attempt to access its embodied knowledge.
+My site-specific research uses photographic materials in collaboration with natural forces to collect impressions from the passage of time, light and weather.
+For example, I wove giant photographs into an abandoned grain shed, embedded light-sensitive paper in a stone beach, and submerged 16mm film in cyanobacteria on a shoreline, as witness to the effects of climate on these ecosystems.
+This allows me to communicate with the natural world in an attempt to access its embodied knowledge.
 Through these haptic interventions, I respond to the wind and water in ways that parallel those of my body, such as breathing, pulse and consciousness.